Vlastimil Kopecký

 Vlastimil Kopecký (14 October 1912 – 30 July 1967) was a Czech football player.
 He played 26 games for Czechoslovakia, scoring eight goals.
 He was a participant in the 1934 and 1938 FIFA World Cups.

 Club career

-There were rumours, that Kopecky was to transfer to Slavia Prague or Sparta Prague from Rapid Vinohrady in early November 1931.
+There were rumours that Kopecky was to transfer to Slavia Prague or Sparta Prague from Rapid Vinohrady in early November 1931.
 However in mid-November, Rapid announced that he was not to do so.
-Playing for Slavia Prague, he scored 252 league goals in 325 matches (1931/32-1950).
+Playing for Slavia Prague, he scored 252 league goals in 325 matches (1932-1950).
 He twice scored five goals in a single match for Slavia.
 He is the second highest Czech league goalscorer in history, only Josef Bican has scored more goals in the Czech league.

-He died of a heart attack on the football pitch.
+He suffered a heart attack on the pitch in a friendly match against SK Hlinsko Old Boys.
+Slavia Prague Old Boys won 4-2, but in the midst of the game, Kopecký collapsed to the floor and František Plánička tried to revive him.
+Kopecký was already gone, a second attempt to revive him at a polyclinic in Hlinsko, but again it was too late.

 Career statistics

 Style of play

 Josef Bican commented on his and Vlastimil's relationship on the field; "We understood each other perfectly: we were, as it were, connected mentally.
 Whenever Vlasta had the ball at his feet, I felt what he was going to do with it, and he felt the same when I had the ball.
 It was simple and logical.
 I knew that he would handle the ball in the way that was most beneficial for the team at that moment, and I arranged accordingly.
 He was the best technician I ever met.
 We passed without even looking.